serghiou/best-of-data-science/best-of-r.md

 **[survminer.](http://www.sthda.com/english/rpkgs/survminer/)** Package.
 Tutorial.
 The best package I have found for visualization of survival curves with data tables and for visualization of Cox model evalutions.
 Better than GGally in this respect.

+**[Color Palettes.](https://stat.ethz.ch/R-manual/R-devel/library/grDevices/html/palettes.html)** Tutorial.
+Functions.
+This is the help page on the color palettes offered by R, with no need to use external packages.
+These are pretty good and allow use of good combinations of multiple colors easily and succintly.

 **[viridis.](https://www.r-bloggers.com/ggplot2-welcome-viridis/amp/)** Package.
 Tutorial.
 An introduction to using viridis as a package or within ggplot2 to create plots with beautifully matching colors.

 **[Visualization of missingness.](https://www.r-bloggers.com/how-to-perform-a-logistic-regression-in-r/amp/)** Package.
 Tutorial.
 A good example of how to easily visualize missingness across a dataset.